When Driving Skills Change

 Talk with someone you trust and come up with a transportation plan.
 The plan might involve a combination of driving limits you agree to -- like driving only during the day or avoiding high-speed roads -- and other types of transportation.
 The plan should keep you connected to people, places, and activities that are important to you.

-The plan will likely mean changes in your habits.
+The plan may mean changes in your habits.
 For example, to avoid heavy traffic, you may have to change the time of day you go shopping, or you might shop at new places to avoid busy roads.

 Once you have a transportation plan, review it regularly to make sure it still works for you.
 You may have to make changes if your health or other circumstances change.